GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

   - egsweeny
 date: 2020-05-28
 description: |
-  Read about the newly announced Core Web Vitals measurement support across popular web developer tools like Lighthouse, PageSpeed Insights, Chrome UX Report and many others.
+  Read about the newly announced Core Web Vitals measurement support across popular web developer tools like Lighthouse, PageSpeed Insights, Chrome UX Report, and many others.
 hero: hero.png
 thumbnail: thumbnail.png
-alt: Chrome User Experience logo, PageSpeed Insights logo, Lighthouse logo, Search Console logo, DevTools logo, Web Vitals extension logo.
+alt: Chrome User Experience logo, PageSpeed Insights logo, Lighthouse logo, Search Console logo, Chrome DevTools logo, Web Vitals extension logo.
 tags:
   - blog # blog is a required tag for the article to show up in the blog.
+  - web-vitals
-  - fast
+  - performance
 ---

 The recently announced [Web Vitals](/vitals/) initiative provides unified guidance about quality signals that are essential for all sites to deliver a great user experience on the web.
-We're happy to announce that **all of our popular tools for web developers now support measurement of Core Web Vitals**, helping you more easily diagnose and fix user experience issues.
+We're happy to announce that **all of Google's popular tools for web developers now support measurement of Core Web Vitals**, helping you more easily diagnose and fix user experience issues.
 This includes [Lighthouse](https://github.com/GoogleChrome/lighthouse), [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/), [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools), [Search Console](https://search.google.com/search-console/about), the [Web Vitals Chrome extension](https://chrome.google.com/webstore/detail/web-vitals/ahfhijdlegdabablpippeagghigmibma) and a new (!)
 [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report) API.

 <figure class="w-figure">
   <img class="w-screenshot" src="./Vitals-Tools1.png" alt="Summary of Chrome and Search Tools that support the Core Web Vitals metrics">
 </figure>

-**_[Quick Refresher]_** Lab tools provide insight into how a _potential user_ will likely experience your website and offer reproducible results for debugging. **Field** tools provide insight into how your _real users_ are experiencing your website; this type of measurement is often called 'Real-User Measurement' (RUM for short).
+**_[Quick Refresher]_** Lab tools provide insight into how a _potential user_ will likely experience your website and offer reproducible results for debugging. **Field** tools provide insight into how your _real users_ are experiencing your website; this type of measurement is often called Real User Monitoring (RUM).
 Each [lab or field tool](/how-to-measure-speed/#lab-data-vs-field-data) offers distinct value for optimizing your user experience.

 To begin your journey optimizing user-experience with Core Web Vitals, try the following workflow: